mnemonic-bit/BTRCP/README.md

 folder (which is possibly hosted on a different machine), and a list of exceptions to exclude from the backup.

-An example call might look like this
+An example call might look like this:

 ```
 $> btrcp.py \